-In the pitch-black of the ruined tunnel, still looking for the mirrors that would light up the moon pool, Jak tried to assuage Lestok’s curiosity by dropping a rock down one of the pools himself.
+In the pitch black of the ruined tunnel, still looking for the mirrors that would light up the moon pool, Jak tried to assuage Lestok’s curiosity by dropping a rock down one of the black puddles himself.
 An oily cloud emerged from it and tried to grab him, hanging in the air after he jumped away.
-This caught Lestok’s attention, and he proposed tying a string to a rock and using the string as a fuse to see if they could light it on fire and dissipate it that way – all he got for his troubles was a snapped string that he sensed negative, necrotic energy within the cloud had eroded.
+This fully engaged Lestok’s attention, and he proposed tying a string to a rock and using the string as a fuse to see if they could light it on fire and dissipate it that way.
+All he got for his troubles was a snapped string that he sensed had been eroded by the negative, necrotic energy contained within the cloud.
 Quentin’s attempt to shape water in the cloud was similarly unsuccessful, and Lestok’s thoughts turned to more exploration.
-He quickly whipped up G.N.O.M.E.S. protective suits for everyone, with Kayde of course fussing over how ugly it was.
-Back to curiosity, Lestok tried poking it with one of the skeleton’s bones, and again, nothing happened.
+He quickly whipped up G.N.O.M.E.S. protective suits for everyone, with Kayde fussing over how ugly they were.
+Back to indulging his curiosity, Lestok tried poking the cloud with a stray bone, and again, nothing happened.

 Aruget quickly put one down, then called on his ancestor ghosts to aid him.
 As they looked at him with fear on their faces, the ghosts split in two and began fighting each other.
 With this unexpected help, the party was quickly able to end the fight (but not without sustaining a few minor injuries).
 The two phantoms who remained looked back at Aruget, walked over to the images of themselves burnt into the stalagmites, and melded into the rock in a burst of light…and then both the phantoms and the images were gone.